emtee40/HttpCanary-Import/README.md

 # Welcome to HttpCanary

 HttpCanary is a powerful capture and injection tool for the Android platform.
-It supports multiple protocols such as HTTP, HTTP2, HTTPS and WebSocket.
+It supports multiple protocols such as HTTP, HTTP2, HTTPS and WEBSOCKET.
+This is a clone from Gitee.

 # Getting Started